sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 >}}

 The summit was held at c-base, an open-source-focused hackerspace in the heart of Berlin.
-There were three rooms for talks and workshops, and a packed schedule with three tracks throughout most of Friday and Saturday.
+There were three rooms for talks and workshops and a packed schedule with three tracks throughout most of Friday and Saturday.
 There was also space outside by the River Spree with tables to hang out at.